aby005/Cricket-Analysis-/README.md

 # Cricket-Analysis
-This contains analysis how MS Dhoni has fared over the last three IPL seasons and how his numbers look when compared with other players.
+This contains an analysis of how India best Wicketkeeper batsman MS Dhoni has fared over the last three IPL seasons and how his numbers look when compared to other players.